openSUSE/scatool-container/README.md

 scp /var/log/scc_*txz scawork@<your_host>:~/scatool/incoming
 ```
 3. Login as **scawork**
 4. Supportconfigs are created with 600 permissions by default.
-Change the permissions so the supportconfigs in the incoming directory can be read by the SCA Tool Container.
+Change the permissions so the SCA Tool Container can read the the supportconfigs files.
 5. Check on the supportconig analysis status
 6. Look in the `${HOME}/scatool/reports` directory for SCA Report files in HTML and JSON formats
 ```